woovibr/jobs/challenges/crud-bank-graphql-relay.md

 #### Deploy
 The front end must be deployed where it can be accessible in production to be reviewed by our team.

-#### How to guarantee a better chance of being hired by frontend?
+#### How to guarantee a better chance of being hired by front end?
 - Use Shadcn
 - Use vite with React Router latest version
 - Create a storybook of your UI components
 - Create a dash such as a real bank
-- It has tests with Jest or a Test Runner of choice
+- It has tested with Jest or a Test Runner of choice

 ### Deadline
 The deadline for delivery is free.
 However, the sooner the more chances of the vacancy being yours.